 User Interface

-Our prototype application user interface focuses on the ease of use.
+Our prototype application user interface focuses on ease of use.
 Our application home screen shows images of the seven FMS movements that, when clicked on, opens a new page with the option of viewing a movement demonstration video and button to initiate a test for the movement that initiates the mobile camera.
 Once a movement is completed, the toggle for movement on the home screen is switched to show the same.
 Once a movement is completed, the mandatory pain scale is automatically prompted and assigned a value.
 The FMS score was automatically populated from the back end.
 Once all movements were completed, the cumulative FMS score was obtained.

 Table 1: Movement Types monitored in our FMS application, Joints Tracked, Angles Measured and Distanced Measured for monitoring movement form and automated scoring.